Introduction to Event Marketing Strategies

 In a competitive market, companies need to keep in touch with consumers to get feedback, develop new business, introduce new ideas and concepts, brands and keep pace with the rest of the industry.
-With the explosion of mass media, malls, large stadiums, and business convention centers having open and closed auditoriums have created new opportunities for the corporate world to engage with consumers – through events and stage shows that can also attract coverage in newspapers, radio, and television.
-In this article will see about event marketing strategies.
+The explosion of mass media, malls, large stadiums, and business convention centers having open and closed auditoriums have created new opportunities for the corporate world to engage with consumers – through events and stage shows that can also attract coverage in newspapers, radio, and television.
+This article will see about event marketing strategies.

 It is a useful complement to the traditional brand building and market promotion activities of many companies.

-According to a study by Event Marketing career Institute done four years ago, the success rate of events is very high leading to immediate sales conversion rather than just creating awareness of products and brands.
-The study said 58% of the participants purchased a product immediately after the event and a whopping 86% became regular customers.
+According to a study by the Event Marketing career Institute done four years ago, the success rate of events is very high, leading to immediate sales conversion rather than just creating awareness of products and brands.
+The study said 58% of the participants purchased a product immediately after the event, and a whopping 86% became regular customers.

-How Event Marketing strategies differ from conventional marketing?
+How do Event Marketing strategies differ from conventional marketing?

 In mass media, the promotional efforts involve huge budgets intended to address a large audience covering a geographical area of a state or province, a city or town, even the whole of the country and across countries.
-This applies to television, newspapers, magazines, radio and even the web-based media including social media.
+This applies to television, newspapers, magazines, radio, and even web-based media, including social media.

 In stark contrast, event marketing strategies are targeted to a select audience having special interests, age groups, or staying in a particular place.
 Hence the reach of event marketing strategies is limited to a particular place, class of consumers or age, social strata.
 However, available research indicates that event marketing strategies can provide a positive return on investment (ROI) perhaps, better than its counterparts in the mass media.

-One of the most popular events is the McDonald’s Monopoly game that began in 1987 and held in UK, Canada, Australia US, and several other countries.
+One of the most popular events is the McDonald’s Monopoly game that began in 1987 and was held in the UK, Canada, Australia, the US, and several other countries.
 The aim of the sweepstakes game was to bring more customers to its restaurants by giving prizes to participants.
 Although fraud was detected in the administering of the game, it continues to be one of the most followed events in the world.

 Event management strategies